Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Operator

 Thank you so much.
-We have a follow up question coming in from Aniket Madhavani.
+We have a follow-up question coming in from Aniket Madhwani.
 Please go ahead with your question now.

-Yeah hi.
-So just.
-I just want to know about the current daily handling capacity as you mentioned previously that you are ramping up towards 90,000 per day.
-So I just want to know the current daily handling capacity.
+Yeah, hi.
+So just — I just want to know about the current daily handling capacity as you mentioned previously that you are ramping up towards 90,000 per day.
+So I just want to know the current daily handling capacity in coal and ash.

 Dinesh Kumar Agarwal

-Yeah capacity is there is no constraint on handling any capacity because it is very.
-I mean very.
-I mean we have kept a bench of setup a team where we keep adding it to that bench and as of now on a daily basis we are handling close to 72,000 tons of the ash and we are ramping up this quarter will cross 90,000 and capacity we can handle more than 1 lakh tons also capacity there is no constraint because it is only increasing the manpower there, trained manpower there and also putting additional fleet there where we work anyway fleet we work on a hybrid model of own and the attach that Is hiring model.
+Yeah.
+Capacity, there is no constraint on handling any capacity because it is very.
+I mean very — I mean we have kept a bench of — setup a team where we keep adding it to that bench and as of now on a daily basis we are handling close to 72,000 tons of the ash and we are ramping up; this quarter will cross 90,000 and capacity, we can handle more than 1 lakh tons also.
+Capacity there is no constraint because it is only increasing the manpower there, trained manpower there and also putting additional fleet there where we work anyway fleet we worked on a hybrid model of own and the attach that Is hiring model.

-Got it, got it, got it.
-And as you mentioned the VWIN will be contributing significantly in this quarter coming quarter.
-So could you just give insight.
-I mean what.
-What are you expecting to close in FY26 on an aggregate level?
+Got it.
+And as you mentioned, the Venwind will be contributing significantly in this quarter, coming quarter.
+So could you just give an insight what are you expecting to close in FY26 on an aggregate level?

 Dinesh Kumar Agarwal